Ed Ames: The Tonight Show Starring Johnny Carson

-While playing Mingo on television, Ames developed some skill in throwing a tomahawk.
+While playing Mingo on television, Ames developed skill in throwing a tomahawk.
 This led to one of the most memorable moments of his career, when he appeared on The Tonight Show Starring Johnny Carson on April 27, 1965.

-During the course of the show, Ames and Johnny Carson were discussing Ames' tomahawk throwing abilities.
+During the course of the show, Ames and Johnny Carson were discussing Ames' tomahawk-throwing abilities.
 When Ames claimed that he could hit a target from across the room, Carson asked Ames if he could demonstrate this skill.
-Ames agreed, and a wood panel with a chalk outline of a cowboy was brought on to the stage.
+Ames agreed, and a wood panel with a chalk outline of a cowboy was brought onto the stage.
 As the studio band played a bar of the theme music from Adventures of Pow Wow, Ames proceeded to throw the tomahawk, which hit the drawn cowboy square in the groin with the handle pointing upward.
 This led to a very long burst of laughter from the audience.

 After a moment, Ames proceeded to walk toward the target to retrieve the tomahawk but Carson stopped him and allowed the situation to be appreciated for its humor.
 Ames then said to Carson: "Think I'm going into another business, John."
 To which Carson ad-libbed: "I didn't even know you were Jewish!" and "Welcome to Frontier Bris."
 (It's not known whether Carson was aware that Ames actually was Jewish.)
 Ames then asked Carson if he would like to take a turn throwing, to which Carson replied: "I can't hurt him any more than you did."
 The clip became a favorite of Carson's own yearly highlight show and subsequent blooper television specials.